Rule 5160-45-03 | Ohio department of medicaid (ODM) -administered waiver program: individual rights and responsibilities.

 (g) Not direct the service provider to act in a manner that is contrary to relevant ODM-administered waiver program requirements, medicaid rules and regulations and all other applicable laws, rules and regulations.

-(h) Validate service delivery in a manner that includes, but is not limited to, the date and location of service delivery, arrival and departure times of the provider, the dated signature of the provider and the dated signature of the individual.
+(h) Verify service delivery in a manner that includes, but is not limited to; the date and location of service delivery, start and end times, and the signatures of the provider and the individual or authorized representative.
 All signatures shall be obtained at the end of every visit or upon completion of the scheduled service.
 When services are rendered in multiple visits per day, signatures must be obtained upon completion of each visit.

 (i) Notify the case manager when any change in provider is necessary.
 Notification shall include the end date of the former provider, and the start date of the new provider.